Adhesive Tapes Information

 Air setting or film drying materials form a bond or "harden" by evaporating water or an organic solvent.
 Inorganic binders or cements are sometimes air setting.
 Refractory-type products may develop strong bonds after firing.
 Many pastes and gum adhesives are film-drying.

 Anaerobic adhesives cure in the absence of air or oxygen.
+They are designed for fastening applications in which a tight seal must be formed without light, heat or oxygen.

 Thermoplastic or hot melt adhesives can be repeatedly softened by heat and then hardened or set by cooling, which allows parts to be removed or repositioned during assembly.
 Most hot melt adhesives are solvent-free thermoplastics that melt or drop in viscosity above 180°F and then rapidly set upon cooling.
 They are used in a variety of manufacturing processes, including bookbinding, woodworking, construction, product assembly and box and carton heat sealing.
 Hot melt adhesive technology stems from the previous use of molten wax for bonding.
 Thermoplastic systems were introduced to satisfy performance needs.
 Typically, a pure hot melt system will not have the heat resistance of two-part, catalyst or thermoset adhesives.
 Hybrid hot melt systems are available which exhibit a degree of reactive curing.
 Polyethylenes, polyamides and ethylene-vinyl acetates are common types of hot melt adhesives.
 Heat activated adhesives become sticky or tacky when warmed and are used in contact or PSA-type applications.